Break-the-Glass: Emergency Manual Override

 How It Works

 Every component managed by Fractal Cloud carries a managed-by: fractal-cloud tag on the cloud resource.
-This single tag controls the agent's behaviour:
+Two tags drive the protocol:

 Entering Manual Override